27 The first and second derivatives

 The second part, follows from the secant line equation.
 The derivative can be written as a limit of secant-line slopes, each of which is positive.
 The limit of positive things can only be non-negative, though there is no guarantee the limit will be positive.

-So, to visualize where a function is increasing, we can just pass in the derivative as the masking function in our plotif function, as long as we are wary about places with \(0\) derivative (flat spots).
+So, to visualize where a function is increasing or flat, we can just pass in the derivative as the masking function in our plotif function.

 For example, here, with a more complicated function, the intervals where the function is increasing are highlighted by passing in the functions derivative to plotif: